fogus/spiel/pyramidenspiel/quux/README.markdown

-*<unnamed>* is a simple abstract game of perfect information involving pyramid stacking and movement determined by *controlled movement* of a special 6-sided die.
+*Quux* is a simple abstract game of perfect information involving pyramid stacking and movement determined by *controlled movement* of a special 6-sided die.

 Setup
 =====